Bow and bay windows look similar, as they both extend from the home

 If you’re working with a tighter budget, bay windows may be right for your home improvement project.
 They are less expensive than bow windows and are easier to install.
 Bay windows have many unexpected benefits, too, like boosting your home’s design and resale value.
 Plus, they typically include opening mechanisms so you can let in fresh air.

 But there are some drawbacks to this style of window.
 Both bay and bow windows extend past the house, but bay windows tend to jut out farther and take up more space.
 They’ll let in natural light and views of your favorite tree in the front yard, but light and views will be more limited than what you can get from bow windows.

 How Much Does a Bay Window Cost?

 Replacing bay windows costs about $1,800 each, including $100 to $300 for labor.
-If you’re hoping to install new bay windows, the cost ranges from $1,000 to over $7,000, depending on how much construction is needed to make your walls ready for this style of window.
+The cost to install new bay windows, however, ranges from $1,000 to over $7,000, depending on how much construction is needed to make your walls ready for this style of window.

 What Is a Bow Window?

 Bow windows are similar to bay windows in that they extend past the house, although they don’t protrude as far as bay windows.
 One of the most notable characteristics of a bow window is that it has four to six glass panels and offers panoramic views.
 The panels are usually all the same size.